barrelstrength/sprout-docs/docs/forms/custom-form-templates.md

+---
+date: 2018-06-25
+description: Form Templates enable you to manage Template Overrides as a plugin to easily reuse across projects or share in the Plugin Store.
+---

 # Form Templates

 Form Templates enable you to manage [Template Overrides](./template-overrides.md) as a plugin to easily reuse across projects or share in the Plugin Store.